Downeys/wristband-file-server/README.md

 Please refer to the openApi documentation for usage details.
 You can find this by running the backend application using the instructions described above, and then navigating to [http://localhost:8080/docs](http://localhost:8080/docs).

+## Observability

+This project utilizes Otel, Prometheus, Loki, Zipkin, and Grafana to collect and visualize logs, metrics, and traces.
+This is an initial setup which still has a lot of room for improvement, but it allows immediate insights into the project.

+### View Logs

+After spinning up the application using the steps described above, you will be able to use Grafana to check the logs of both frontend and backend apps.

+1. Navigate to localhost:3001
+2. Click 'Data sources' in the left navigation panel under 'Connections'
+3. Click 'Add Data Source' button
+4. Select Loki
+5. On the next screen, in the Connection tab, 'URL' should be automatically selected from the dropdown.
+Use 'http://loki:3100' as the value.
+6. Click 'Save & test' at the very bottom
+7. Next, click 'Dashboards' in the left navigation panel
+8. Click the '+ Create Dashboard' button
+9. Click the '+ Add Visualization' button and select Loki

+...
+This is where it gets complicated.
+Would be easier if you're familiar with Grafana.
+Will do my best to enumerate the steps below though.

+10. Just below the 'Save dashboard' button on the right, there's a dropdown.
+Click it, scroll down, and select 'Logs'
+11. In the bottom middle pane, you should see the 'Queries' tab selected automatically
+12. Under that tab, find the label filters section.
+In the left dropdown select 'Sevice' and in the right dropdown select 'node-backend'
+13. Click the blue 'Run query' button
+14. Click the blue 'Save dashboard' button
+15. Enter a title you'll remember like backend-logs
+16. Repeat steps 11-15 but select 'next-frontend' service name in step 12 and give it a title like frontend-logs.

+### View Metrics

+After spinning up the application using the steps described above, you will be able to use Grafana to check the metrics of both frontend and backend apps.

+1. Navigate to localhost:3001
+2. Click 'Data sources' in the left navigation panel under 'Connections'
+3. Click 'Add Data Source' button
+4. Select Prometheus
+5. On the next screen, in the Connection tab, 'URL' should be automatically selected from the dropdown.
+Use 'http://prometheus:9090' as the value.
+6. Click 'Save & test' at the very bottom
+7. Next, click 'Dashboards' in the left navigation panel
+8. Click the '+ Create Dashboard' button
+9. Click the 'Import Dashboard' button in the bottom right
+10. Enter '11159' and click the blue 'Load' button
+11. Provide the dashboard with a name you'll remember like backend-metrics.
+12. At the bottom, select Prometheus in the dropdown labled 'prometheus'
+13. Click the blue 'Import' button at the bottom

+### View Traces

+After spinning up the application using the steps described above, you will be able to use Zipkin to check the traces of both frontend and backend apps.

+1. Navigate to localhost:9411
+2. Click the red '+' button
+3. Select 'Service' filter and the service you want to trace.

+NOTE: Tracing is only working for the frontend app when it is run locally from the console.
+Still dialing in the networking between frontend/otel/zipkin when using docker compose up option.

 ## Unit tests

 All major functionality in this project is unit tested.
 Integration tests haven't been added yet.
 Currently the project boasts over 100 unit tests and over 95% unit test code coverage - details below.